Clinical Core (C-COHR)

-The C-COHR has two locations.
-The C-COHR is located on the 5th floor of the new James B. Edward College of Dental Medicine (CDM) and it consists of 3 treatment operatories equipped with computers for data entry and patient education, a room for anthropometrics and vital signs collection, as well as for biological specimens collection (i.e. blood) and short-term storage as required by some research protocols.
-The new James B. Edward CDM is equipped with state of the art central sterilization.
-An additional dental operatory fully equipped is located on the second floor of the Clinical Science Building, within the MUSC Clinical and Translational Research Center (CTRC), allowing the C-COHR to support interdisciplinary research projects as well.
+The C-COHR is located on the 5th floor of the James B. Edward College of Dental Medicine (CDM) and it consists of 3 treatment operatories equipped with computers for data entry and patient education and a room for anthropometrics and vital signs collection and a laboratory.
+It is equipped with state of the art central sterilization.

 The mission of the C-COHR is to foster clinical and translational research within the CDM and MUSC; to engage more CDM faculty members in clinical and translational research; to facilitate sharing of resources and expertise; to provide an outpatient dental clinical research capacity to support all university projects; to stimulate new research discoveries through community-based participatory research therefore, facilitating the translation and adoption of new research findings into the community settings; to engage academic-community partnerships, transforming oral health care and eliminating oral health disparities in our communities; to establish mechanisms to sustain the progress of community-based initiatives; to provide rigorous methodological and biostatistical support for researchers; to mentor investigators in biostatistical research methods; and to facilitate the grant application process for clinical investigators; therefore, improving the oral health outcomes of the population of South Carolina through discoveries translated into community service.